radotch/cakephp-menu-manager/README.md

 }
 ```

-And you are ready to use MenuManager.
+And you are ready to use MenuManager plugin.

 ## Migrations